 It was a wonderful warm day in the low 80s when we drove out of the mountains and down to South Carolina on Saturday of Memorial Weekend for the Great Scot British Car Show and Gallabrae Scottish Games.
+The is held annually on the Furman University Campus in Greenville, SC.
 We took our 1974 TVR and were placed in the Other British Sports Cars class right next to our British friend Alvan and his DeLorean.

 Isn’t this a lovely place for a British car show and picnic?
 It is the campus of Furman University in Greenville, South Carolina.

 We visited with friends for a bit, then walked up to the games area and stopped to see the Caber Toss.